 What is now the UEFA European Under-21 Championship has it roots in the late 1960s but there have been many stages in its evolution to the high-profile biennial tournament of today.

 The continent's most exciting young players offer a tantalising glimpse into what the future of European football might hold.
 A curling free-kick from Andrea Pirlo in the 2000 final, a diving penalty save from Petr Čech to help the Czech Republic win the trophy two years after that; the stars of tomorrow did it here first.
-Italy have triumphed a record five occasions; in 2011 Spain secured their third victory.
+Italy have triumphed a record five occasions; in 2013 Spain secured their fourth victory.